cry-inc/dmarc-report-viewer/README.md

 A lightweight selfhosted standalone DMARC report viewer that automatically fetches input data periodically from an IMAP mailbox.

 Ideal for smaller selfhosted mailservers.
-The application is a single executable written in Rust.
+The application is a single fully statically linked executable written in Rust.
-It combines the DMARC report parser with an IMAP client and an HTTP server for easy access of the reports.
+It combines a DMARC report parser with an IMAP client and an HTTP server.
+The HTTP server serves a web UI for easy access and filtering of the reports.
 You can run the executable directly on any Linux, Windows or MacOS system.
 Alternatively, you can use the tiny 10 MB Docker image to deploy the application.